 In March 1944 the Opera House burned out after bombardments set the building on fire.
 In 1952 measures were taken to prevent the building from collapsing entirely but it took twenty-four years before reconstruction of the Opera House was finally approved by the City Council.
 There was even talk of demolishing the ruins and replacing it with modern office buildings, but thanks to an action groupformed by citizens supporting a reconstruction of the former landmark, these plans were never realized.

 A Multipurpose Complex

 The Opernhaus officially reopened on August 28, 1981.
 It was renamed to 'Alte Oper' since Frankfurt had already built a new Opera House in 1951.
 While the exterior and the lobby were rebuilt faithful to the original, most of the interior is built as a modern multipurpose complex with concert halls and a congress center.
-The building has several halls including the Grosse Saal with a seating capacity of 2500.
+The building has several halls including the Grosse Saal with a seating capacity of two 2,500.
 The Mozart-saal can accommodate another 700 people.

 The Alte Oper is located at the Opernplatz, a square at the north west corner of Frankfurt's inner city.

 Alte Oper (U6,U7)